JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 10.0.3 to 10.0.4

-### Precedence of %dep.ID.NAME% parameter references
+### Precedence of %\dep.ID.NAME% parameter references

-When `%dep.ID.NAME%` parameter reference is used and there are several dependency paths to the same build configuration with id "ID" so that different builds are accessible via (direct or indirect) artifact dependencies, the result of the reference resolution could have used any of the builds without any guaranteed precedence.
+When `%\dep.ID.NAME%` parameter reference is used and there are several dependency paths to the same build configuration with id "ID" so that different builds are accessible via (direct or indirect) artifact dependencies, the result of the reference resolution could have used any of the builds without any guaranteed precedence.

 Since 10.0.4 `dep.` parameter resolution works as follows:
 1. if there is a snapshot dependency, the build from the same chain wins.